Read the affiliate disclosure page to find out how can you help BrowserHelp effortlessly and without spending any money. Read more

 - Lots of features for developers to play with

-- App has a simplistic design
+- Has a simplistic design